randel/MIND/README.md

 Estimating sample/subject-level cell-type-specific gene expression
 ===============================================================

-## bMIND: Bayesian estimation of sample- and cell-type-specific gene expression for each tissue sample
+## bMIND: Bayesian estimation of cell-type-specific gene expression for each tissue sample
 ![](man/bMIND.png)

 `bMIND` is a Bayesian deconvolution method to integrate bulk and scRNA-seq data.
 With a prior derived from scRNA-seq data, we estimate sample-level cell-type-specific (CTS) expression from bulk tissue expression via MCMC.